Stillerman/BreakGlass/README.md

    Grant sa-breakglass folder admin in all of the folders that you would like users to have the change to escalate in.
 Breakglass will only be able to see and update projects where it is the folder admin.

 5. Add OAuth to breakglass project

    Go [here](https://developers.google.com/identity/sign-in/web/sign-in#before_you_begin) and click "Configure a project"

    Select BreakGlass and when it asks "Where are you calling from?"
 Select "Web Browser".
 Follow prompts until you get the OAuth Client Id.
-Copy that for use in the next step.
+That will be needed for later.

 6. Configure Breakglass

    Rename `conf.yaml.example` to `conf.yaml` and configure it to your needs.
+Read about possible configurations [here](./CONFIGURE.md).

    In the root of the project create `.secrets` file.The file should be in the root folder (the one with `Dockerfile` in it) and should be in the following format